isaacwoodruff/mem-rise/README.md

     - A How To Play link which displays the help menu
     - A Leaderboard with the top scores from fictional players
     - A retro futuristic background image
+    - An audio button that can be toggled to play/pause the background music

 <div align="center">
   <img href="https://isaacwoodruff.github.io/mem-rise/" target="_blank"><img src="assets/images/readme-images/main-menu.png" alt="Mem'rise main menu">